-New Editions: Lesley Dill
+2022 New Editions: Lesley Dill

 Lesley Dill returned to Tandem Press in August 2021 to begin a new body of prints following the opening of her monumental traveling exhibition Wilderness: Light Sizzles Around Me at the Figge Art Museum.
-(Click here for more information about the exhibition.)

-These four new prints that Dill created in the Tandem Press studio relate specifically to her new body of work and focus on several daring and courageous early American abolitionists and religious figures including Dred Scott, Sojourner Truth, Mother Ann Lee, and others.
+These four new prints that Dill created in the Tandem Press studio relate specifically to her new body of work and focus on several daring and courageous early American abolitionists and religious figures, including Dred Scott, Sojourner Truth, Mother Ann Lee, and others.

 Dill wrote about many of the courageous people who appear in her images.
 Her descriptions are included below: